MichaelBurak/Terraform-AWS-Docker-Jupyterlab-Starter/README.md

 - SSH keygen automation?
 - Figuring out saving state method.
 - Change AWS AMI id to grab latest free tier / t2.micro instead of hardcoding?
-- Decide if using elastic IP by default, set up DNS, etc.
+- Decide if using elastic IP by default, set up DNS, etc. bells and whistles
 - Refactor the tags for the instance and attendant resources.
 - Figure out any reasonable inputs and outputs to include.
 - Move to Kubernetes(EKS) and a more robust VM to run ML workloads on.